 Areas of Expertise

-English Language Arts and reading education; academic and social discourse processes; cultural and linguistic hegemony; urban education.
+English Language Arts and content area reading; academic and social discourse processes; cultural and linguistic hegemony; urban education.

 Postdoctoral Fellowship, University of Colorado at Boulder, Literacy, 2004